 Talk

 Talk to the people close to you, especially your partner, if you’re struggling with perfectionism.
 And if you feel you need to get further support, talk to a therapist.
 That is what they’re there for.
 This might not seem important, but Shannon, Goldberg, Flett, and Hewitt’s (2018) study found people with perfectionism issues are less likely to seek support and treatment for their mental health concerns.
-This is likely due to the stigma that still exists around mental health, so it could be seek as a failure to need to talk about your mental health.
+This is likely due to the stigma that still exists around mental health, so it could be seen as a failure to need to talk about your mental health.

 Patience